|Tour Operator||Intrepid Travel|

 Day 4-7 - Starting: Isola Lavezzi & Maddalena Archipelago & Finishing: Isola Lavezzi & Maddalena Archipelago

 Depending on the weather conditions we spend the afternoon and night in Lavezzi.
 Lavezzi is located in the middle of the Bonifacio strait and known to be a little paradise where the nature is well intact.
 We continue exploring the Maddalena Archipelago with possible stops in the Islands of Spargi, S.Stefano and anchor for the night in Budelli.
 The water here is crystal clear.
 Un-inhabited islands are surrounded with great snorkelling opportunities and walking trails.
 Set sail to Maddalena Island.
 The yacht will be docked in the center of the lively town of Maddalena.
 Here we have the option to rent e-and normal bikes to explore the island.
 The town has lots of small stores, cafes, bars and restaurants.
 The Island of Caprera was home of Giuseppe Garibaldi, the Italian freedom fighter, that established his presence on the island and spend his final days here.
 Caprera and Maddalena are connected by a bridge.
-We will then head back to Olbia in the afternoon of day 7 for our last night.
+We will then head back towards Olbia in the afternoon of day 7 for our last night.

 Day 8 - Starting: Olbia & Finishing: Olbia